ibm-cloud-demo-scripts/node-red-watson-assistant/README.md

 Hope you find this useful and have fun trying it out.
 Feedback including issues, contribitions is certainly welcome.

 # Prereqs
 You need an IBM Cloud account.
 Please [sign-up](https://cloud.ibm.com/) for the IBM Cloud, if not done already.
-If you are attending a hackathon you might get a special registration URL, e.g. http://ibm.biz/promo4yourhackathon.
+If you are attending a hackathon you might get a special registration URL, e.g. http://ibm.biz/promo4yourhackathon (just an example, this link does not work).

 # Watson Assistant Service
 The Watson Assistant service is an artificial intelligence service within the IBM Cloud and can be found the the AI category of the catalog.